22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 While you won’t find many “no resort fee” properties located on the Strip itself (I do mention three down below), you can see from the map that numerous non-fee hotels have good to great locations that provide nearby access to many of the top attractions and resort properties on Las Vegas Blvd.

 Choosing a Las Vegas property without an amenity fee doesn’t mean that you can’t stay at a nice hotel in a great location.
-These are, in my opinion, the nicest hotels in Las Vegas that don’t charge a resort fee.
+In my opinion, these are the nicest hotels in Las Vegas that don’t add a nightly resort fee.

 - Desert Rose Resort